amper5and/voice.js/docs/API.md

 ## Edit conversations: client.set(command, options, callback)
 The following commands allow you to manipulate conversations.
 See `examples/star.js` for examples.
+There are different forms for this method, depending on `command`:

 #### client.set( 'mark', options, callback )
-Mark/unmark one or more conversations as read, starred, spam, or archived.
-Optionally, toggle trash on a conversation.
+Mark/unmark one or more conversations as `read`, `starred`, `spam`, or `archived`.
+Optionally, `toggle trash` on a conversation.

 `options` takes the following parameters: